 Applicants may be asked to participate in an interview as part of the application process.

 The Office of Graduate Student Affairs no longer requires students to demonstrate English proficiency as a graduation requirement at The Fu Foundation School of Engineering and Applied Science.
 Regardless of TOEFL, IELTS , or PTE scores submitted for admission, students should continue to work on maintaining adequate verbal and/or written abilities for successful integration within their classes and future professional endeavors.
 Students are highly encouraged to be proactive about addressing their English proficiency by utilizing the many resources available within Columbia University and throughout New York City.

-Students have the option of enrolling in courses offered through the American Language Program (ALP) at Columbia University.
-However, course credits earned through ALP do not count toward the minimum engineering academic coursework requirements.
+Students have the option of enrolling in communication courses offered through Columbia Engineering's Professional Development and Leadership courses (noncredit, tuition free) and the American Language Program (ALP) at Columbia University (credited).
+Course credits earned through ALP, however, do not count toward the minimum engineering academic coursework requirements.
 Enrollment in ALP courses is solely the financial responsibility of the student.
 As a rule, ISSO will not permit students to drop courses or fall below full-time registration for language

 The nonrefundable application fee for all graduate degree and nondegree programs is $85.